All4Gis/klvdata/README.rst

     for packet in klvdata.StreamParser(sys.stdin.buffer.read()): packet.structure()
     EOF

-Note : For extract Data Stream From MPEG-TS File at Line Speed and Save to Binary File:
+Note for extract Data Stream From MPEG-TS File at Line Speed and Save to Binary File:

 .. code-block:: console